amazingpython/dockers/README.md

-This contains the different Docker files
+# This contains different Docker files
+- **git** - git docker with Ubuntu, helps to avoid multiple `git config` conflicts on a single system